-1.1 To approve the financial contribution from earmarked reserves to fund the 12-month physical activity and active travel intervention project called Beat the Street.
+1.1 To approve the financial contribution from earmarked reserves to fund the 12-month physical activity and active travel intervention project Beat the Street across the whole district.

 2.0 Purpose of the Report

 - 2.1 To detail what the 12month project entails. - 2.2 To highlight the key benefits to the district and its communities. - 2.3 To detail the financial contributions required and other funding opportunities from partners.